 - (1) An Overall Survey of all spaces specified in 401.
 1 (2) (a) and (b) is to be carried out at each Special Survey.
 (2020) - (2) The minimum requirements for Close-up Survey at Special Survey are given in Table 1.3.7.
-The survey of stainless steel tanks may be carried out as an Overall Survey supplemented by Close-up Survey as deemed necessary by the Surveyor.
-[See Guidance] - (3) The Surveyor may extend the Close-up Survey as deemed necessary taking into account the maintenance of the tanks under survey, the condition of the corrosion prevention system and also in the following cases: - (a) In particular, tanks having structural arrangements or details which have suffered defects in similar tanks or on similar ships according to available information.

-- (b) In tanks which have structures approved with reduced scantlings due to an approved corrosion control system. - (4) For areas in tanks where hard protective coatings are found to be in GOOD condition, the extent of Close-up Surveys according to Table 1.3.7 may be reduced by sufficiently confirming the actual average condition of the structure under the coating.
+The survey of stainless steel tanks may be carried out as an Overall Survey supplemented by Close-up Survey as "deemed necessary" by the Surveyor.
+(2023) - Note: The term "deemed necessary" means the cases as specified in Ch 1, 801, 5 of the Guidance. - (3) The Surveyor may extend the Close-up Survey as deemed necessary taking into account the maintenance of the tanks under survey, the condition of the corrosion prevention system and also in the following cases: - (a) In particular, tanks having structural arrangements or details which have suffered defects in similar tanks or on similar ships according to available information. - (b) In tanks which have structures approved with reduced scantlings due to an approved corrosion control system. - (4) For areas in tanks where hard protective coatings are found to be in GOOD condition, the extent of Close-up Surveys according to Table 1.3.7 may be reduced by sufficiently confirming the actual average condition of the structure under the coating.
 (2019)

 - (1) The minimum requirements for thickness measurements at Special Survey are given in Table 1.3.8.
-The thickness measurement of stainless steel hull structure and piping may be waived, except for clad steel plating. - (2) Provisions for extended measurements for areas with substantial corrosion are given in Annex 1-5, Table 16 of the Guidance and as may be additionally specified in the survey programme as required in 102.
-1. These extended thickness measurements are to be carried out before the survey is credited as completed.
-Suspect areas identified at previous surveys are to be examined.
+(2022) - (2) Provisions for extended measurements for areas with substantial corrosion are given in Annex 1-5, Table 16 of the Guidance and as may be additionally specified in the survey programme as required in 102.
+1. These extended thickness measurements are to be carried out before the survey is credited as completed. - Suspect areas identified at previous surveys are to be examined.
 Areas of substantial corrosion identified at previous surveys are to have thickness measurements taken.
-(2021) - (3) The Surveyor may further extend the thickness measurements as deemed necessary.
-[See Guidance] - (4) For areas in tanks where hard protective coatings are found to be in a GOOD condition, the extent of thickness measurements according to Table 1.3.8 may be reduced to extent of measurement points that is sufficient to confirm the actual average condition of the structure under the coating.
-(2019) - (5) Transverse sections are to be chosen where the largest reductions are suspected to occur or are revealed from deck plating measurements. - (6) In case where two or three sections are to be measured, at least one is to include a ballast tank within 0.5 L amidships.
+(2021) - (3) The Surveyor may further extend the thickness measurements as "deemed necessary".
+(2023) - Note: The term "deemed necessary" means the cases as specified in Ch 1, 801.
+3 of the Guidance. - (4) For areas in tanks where hard protective coatings are found to be in a GOOD condition, the extent of thickness measurements according to Table 1.3.8 may be reduced to extent of measurement points that is sufficient to confirm the actual average condition of the structure under the coating.
+(2019)

+- (5) Transverse sections are to be chosen where the largest reductions are suspected to occur or are revealed from deck plating measurements. - (6) In case where two or three sections are to be measured, at least one is to include a ballast tank within 0.5 L amidships.

-5. Extent of tank testing [See Guidance]
+5. Extent of tank testing (2023)